jamesdsmyth/firebase-v3-react-redux/README.md

-# Firebase v3 with React using Redux (reading data from the database, writing will be added soon...)
+# Firebase v3 with React using Redux - Retrieving, updating, adding and removing data

 ### How to run